bifrostinc/code-sync-mcp/README.md

    - Visit [http://localhost:8080/health](http://localhost:8080/health) to see the updated service
    - Note any errors that may occur during deployment

-**Production Usage**: In a real deployment, the proxy and sidecar components would run in your remote infrastructure rather than locally.
+**Real Usage**: In a real deployment, the proxy and sidecar components would run in your remote infrastructure rather than locally.
 This demo simulates that environment on your local machine for testing purposes.